-Conception is a equal opportunity event.
+Conception is an equal opportunity event.
 Most of the focus is on women but sperm quality is important and sperm is very susceptible to environmental factors like diet, smoking, alcohol, and vitamin D.

 Vitamin D helps to maintain higher levels of testosterone in men which influences fertility.
-Vitamin D seems to help improve sperm quality, motility and survival of sperm cells.
-Vitamin D also helps women’s fertilitiy, especially with PCOS.
+Vitamin D seems to help improve sperm quality, motility, and survival of sperm cells.
+Vitamin D also helps women’s fertility, especially with PCOS.

 There is a sweet spot.
 Both too high (> 150 nmol/L) and too low (< 75 nmol/L) levels of vitamin D in the blood seem to be associated with infertility.

 Many vitamins come in more than one form.
 With vitamin D, it comes in two different forms: D2 (ergocalciferol) and D3 (cholecalciferol).
 There are small differences in their chemical structure which, in turns, influences their biological potency.